niftools/max_nif_plugin/MaxNifPlugins_Readme.txt

     Installation
     ------------

-    Copy NifExport.dle, NifProps.dlu, MaxNifImport.dli to your 3dsmax\plugins
+    Copy NifPlugins.dlu, to your 3dsmax\plugins directory.
-      directory.

     Copy MaxNifTools.ini to your 3dsmax\plugcfg directory.

     Usage
     -----